asifsajjad-projects/Technical-paper_caching/README.md

 ## Executive Summary

 The project was going through some performance and scaling issues.
 There might be many reasons for it and after analysis by the team lead, it was suggested to use **better caching approaches**.
 This report is created to investigate different caching approaches.
 Various caching methods and their importance are recorded in this report to help the team deploy them efficiently.
-The performance and scalability of the app are expected to increase significantly after deployment of these techniques.
+The performance and scalability of the app are expected to increase significantly after the deployment of these techniques.
 Apart from that, the data cost is also expected to reduce for the end-user.

 ## - Index